 Wherever the award is made, the procedure for enforcement in England is usually the same.
 The Arbitration Act 1996 provides for summary enforcement with leave of the High Court.
 Leave is usually given on terms that the award may be enforced in the same manner as a judgment or order to the same effect, which means that all the methods of enforcing a judgment of the High Court are then available to enforce the award.

-Get in touch with our arbitration solicitor Joanna McKenzie for any questions you might have.
+Get in touch with our arbitration solicitor Sasha Bark-Jones for any questions you might have.